 Goodwill is adjusted as required as a result of the realization of deferred tax assets.
 The benefit from the recognition of a portion of these deferred items reduces the carrying value of goodwill instead of reducing income tax expense.
 Accordingly, future realization of certain deferred tax assets will reduce the carrying value of goodwill.
-For the fiscal years ended October 2, 2009, October 3, 2008, and September 28, 2007, goodwill was reduced by \$7.2 million, \$11.0 million, and \$12.5 million, respectively.
-The remaining deferred tax assets that could reduce goodwill in future periods are \$0.4 million as of October 2, 2009.
+For the fiscal year ended October 2, 2009 goodwill was reduced by \$7.2 million.
+The remaining deferred tax assets that could reduce goodwill in future periods are \$0.4 million as of October 1, 2010.